-This graffiti- and stencil-adorned, signless Brunswick institution is famous for being the first cafe opened by Mark Dundon, since responsible for Brother Baba Budan and Seven Seeds.
-The place has since changed owners but it has lost none of its charm.
-Much like Sydney Road itself, Ray’s is buzzing at all times of the day, and is a melting pot of local hipsters, young mothers with prams and the culturally diverse inhabitants of Brunswick.
+This graffiti- and stencil-adorned, signless Brunswick institution is famous for being the first cafe opened by Mark Dundon, since responsible for Brother Baba Budan, Seven Seeds and others.
+The place has changed owners but it has lost none of its charm.
+Much like Sydney road itself; Ray’s is buzzing at all times of the day, and is a melting pot of local hipsters, young mothers with prams and the culturally diverse inhabitants of Brunswick.

 Wherever you choose to sit – crammed in with the cool kids at the communal table with the paper jammed in between two elbows, or hidden away in the back for a private conversation – the coffee at Ray’s, a special Atomica blend, is a must.
 Their three-group La Marzocco Linea machine busts out a steady stream of goodness.
 The food menu is heavy on Middle Eastern influences, with the labneh and haloumi highlights.